Dear Mr. Cowels,

 Note: I had a strange encounter on the grounds of the Garden, and I don't quite know what to make of it.
 (Was it even real?)
 I realize that sharing this threatens my credibility, but I reason that I must reveal all I know.
 This would be the truth.
 Withholding something would mean influencing a decision, a verdict, in some way and that would be unacceptable.
 So, while I am not superstitious, I share a message from Nazimova who has been dead for almost ten years.
 Do with the following what you want.

 The cottage looked insignificant and was situated in a secluded part of the estate.
 I stepped onto the porch and knocked on the door curious and expectant, but that's where all familiarity ended.
 As I entered through the doorway, I moved into a primal world.
 I was greeted by a large and powerful, bare-chested African man.
 (I smiled because he was easy on the eyes).
 He led me down a corridor into a dim, candle-lit room that had a distinct, sweet smell.
 Marijuana.
 Volumes of marijuana clouds drifted throughout the small space.
 Never bodes well for me and I had the almost immediate urge to start giggling until my eyes found the woman that materialized before me, the site of her alone quelled any urge to be silly.
 I will admit, I was astonished.
 I approached her with my eyes averted as immediate, direct eye contact is a sign of disrespect.
 The moment our hands touched in greeting, I was permitted to look at her face.
 I did so slowly, my eyes following a path from her warm tapered fingers to her delicate wrist.
 She had satin-smooth, toffee-colored skin and was naked from the waist up.
 I appraised her with the critical eye that only a woman has, grudgingly admitting her perfection.
-Her dreadlocks were covered in a red dye and framed her breasts.
+Her dreadlocks were covered with a red dye and framed her breasts.
 She moved with no modesty and had the confidence and elegance of a dancer as she wordlessly guided me to a table and indicated that I sit at it, on a floor mat, opposite her.
 Her lips were full and painted red.
 She had a wise smile, but her eyes were what captivated.
 They were an emerald green.
 The moment we engaged I was tempted to apologize for the truths I know she saw in the very depth of my soul.
 I was unable to look away.
 Only then was I aware that we were not alone in this small space and the men started a very low, hum.
 An ancient rhythm.
 This vision before me prepared a mixture (I am sure it is some form of psychedelic drug).
 She unsheathed an intricately decorated dagger and dipped it into the bowl then she very slowly licked the blade drawing a drop of blood from her tongue.
 After what felt like an eternity but was probably only a moment, her eyes rolled back in her head and then refocused, and a woman's voice with a Russian accent greeted me.
 My head was reeling, and my palms were sweating, but I was receptive to her words.
 This is what she said:

 "My name is Alla Nazimova and this place I call an eternal home.
 I have come to tell you to be aware of the two people that you investigate so well.
 They are both as ruthless as I am, and will devour a morsel like you.
 All is not what it seems here in this paradise.
 Be warned, my pretty (the woman raises her hand and caresses my cheek, trailing her thumb across my lips).
 They are both to blame.
 I witnessed their intimacy.
 They deserve each other and will someday be joining me here.
 (She laughs)" she then slumps onto the table and looks to be in a deep, peaceful slumber.
-I feel hands at my elbows, and I am lifted off the floor and gently escorted to the door."
+I feel hands on my elbows, and I am lifted off the floor and gently escorted to the door."

 I am bemused by these contradictions, this event, but I anticipate the answers.
 I have a distinct sense that the facts within my notes are enough to solve this mystery, so I contemplate these things.
 I have come to realize that in some way these people believe the lies they tell themselves.
 It may seem to be in our nature to lie to ourselves as much as to the people we interact with; it is what I sense about the people I spoke to, about myself.
 I feel everyone had a reason to deceive, something to hide or an ego to feed.
 A part of me believes HIM when he says he did not rape her.
 (Is this because I want to?)
 Consideration is that sex was too available that evening for the need to aggressively take it against someone's will, but that brings me back to the motive behind rape.
 I keep thinking rape is not about desire and all about power and I do feel he wanted to dominate her, he wanted to exert his power over HER, but a thought lingers.
 I cannot shake it.
 If the valet's testimony holds any truth, then who holds power?
 And who is the victim?
 As for her, I cannot fathom how a woman could use the horror of rape as a tool for revenge so she could not possibly have done this, but there is this seed of suspicion.
 She had a coldness about her, and she did admit to wanting herself to be memorable on that night.
 She is obviously intelligent and let's be honest, as vile as the act of rape is, when it happens to celebrities at their place of play, nobody forgets.
 Everybody talks.
 So I doubt, but beyond a doubt, my reactions are the hardest to accept.
 I see a reflection of human nature that has a darkness that seems not only unfathomable but at times infinite yet I continue in my belief that a human soul exists, why?
 It is this beautiful irony: Recognition of the potential for the evil in our very own nature frees us to forgive this in others.